Tiimber/terminal-notification/README.md

 ---

-There is also two more special CONFIGURATION:
+There is also two more special CONFIGURATIONs:

 ```
 [CONFIGURATION:{STARTUP}]